Receiptful/receiptful-api-docs/source/includes/_authentication.md

 ## OAuth

-Conversio implements the Authorization Code Grant of the [OAuth v2.0](https://tools.ietf.org/html/rfc6749) standard, with [PoP Tokens](https://tools.ietf.org/html/draft-ietf-oauth-signed-http-request-03) (Proof of Possession).
+CM Commerce implements the Authorization Code Grant of the [OAuth v2.0](https://tools.ietf.org/html/rfc6749) standard, with [PoP Tokens](https://tools.ietf.org/html/draft-ietf-oauth-signed-http-request-03) (Proof of Possession).

 The standard is followed to spec, except for these cases: